nasa/Common-Metadata-Repository/access-control-app/acl_usage.md

 ## Background

 Access Control Lists (ACLs) are the mechanism by which users are granted access to perform different operations in the CMR.
 CMR ACLs follow the same design as ECHO ACLs which in turn are derived from the common ACL design pattern used in many other systems.
 At a high level, an ACL is a mapping of actors (subjects) to resources (object) to operations(predicate).
-For instance, a CMR ACL might specify that all Registered users have READ access to ASTER data or all users in a provider operations group have permissions to ingest data at a particular provider.
+For instance, a CMR ACL might specify that all Registered users have READ access to ASTER data or all users in a provider operations group have permissions to ingest data for a particular provider.

 The full ACL JSON schema is documented at [schema](acl_schema.md).
 Below is an overview of the concepts which make up an ACL.